mustang-raven999/bird-species-classification/Bird_Classification_README.md

 ## How to Run
 1. Clone the repository.
-2. Open and run the Jupyter notebook `Bird_Classification_script.ipynb`.
-3. Ensure you have the necessary dependencies installed (TensorFlow, Keras, etc.).
+2. Ensure you have the necessary dependencies installed (TensorFlow, Keras, etc.).

+NOTE: Running the whole project might take an extended period of time.
+Training time also depends on your system's computation capabilities.

+i.
+Download the project by unzipping the folder provided.
+Also download the image dataset seperately and upload it in your drive in the following paths:
+	drive_zip_file = "/content/drive/My Drive/bird_classification/bird_CUB_200_2011.zip"

+ii.
+In case you just want to see how the model is working, the model is provided along with the code file.
+Load the model and go to the "Model Evaluation" section of the notebook and run the cells under that section.

+iii.
+Before running the code you might want to comment out the models{Incase of multiple models applied} containing the command model.fit

-4. Review the findings and results in the `Bird_Classification.pdf` file.
+3. Review the findings and results in the `Bird_Classification.pdf` file.

 ## Libraries Used
 - TensorFlow